felixnie/EE4211-Project/README.md

 With the good forecasting model, we could:
 (1).Cooperate with gas industry to improve the efficiency.
 (2).Propose reasonable gas price according to the demand relation.
 (3).Analyse and improve the transporting security if the leakage happens regularly.

+关于Q3的proposal：
+我们自己想出一个可以做的点，然后完成它。
+1,Find out the malfunctioning meter
+  (a).Base on the decreasing value
+  (b).Base on the stagnant frequency

+2,Leakage detection
+  Base on the forecast value, we can set a threshold to determine the possibility of gas leakage.

+3,Set a reasonable report reading value.
+  Currently the meter report a reading when the last marginal 2 cubic foot (or higher) of natural gas passes through the meter.
+  We could
+  (a).set a larger meter report reading during peak hour (maybe 4 cubic foot) to reduce the processing and bandwidth requirements.
+  (b).ser a smaller mater report reading during off-peak hour (maybe 1 cubic foot).
+If the meter is keep reporting the
+      reading during the night off-peak hour(especially 11pm to 5am), then there is a possibility of gas leakage.

 ## GitHub 101
 1. 新成员通过fork dev分支得到一个自己的repo